pramindanata/architecture-katas/kata/mock-internet-un/readme.md

 - R9: Student can view published mock world event.
 - R9: Student and moderator can send messages in video chat's chat column.
 - R10: Student and moderator can see sent messages in the video chat's chat column.
+- R11: Student register & login into the system.
+- R12: Moderator login into the system.

 ### Non-Functional Requirement